 Can I use a free VPN for split tunneling?

 Although there are quite a few free VPNs available, we advise against using them.
-The facility for split tunneling is only available in very few VPNs and none of those specialized VPNs are free to use.
+The facility for split tunneling is only available in very few VPNs, and none of those specialized VPNs are free to use.

-Free VPNs typically can’t get past location blocks on video streaming sites and they can really slow down your connection.
+Free VPNs typically can’t get past location blocks on video streaming sites, and they can really slow down your connection.

 Be cautious of free VPNs because a lot of them are scams.
 One of the key services included in VPNs is encryption to prevent strangers from snooping on your internet activity.
 Many free VPNs don’t include any encryption at all.
-These are not only useless, but dangerous, because they give people a false sense of security.
+These are not only useless but dangerous because they give people a false sense of security.

 Although some VPNs are free of charge, they are not charities.
 Some make money by forcing their users to watch adverts before they connect.
-Other sneakily inject adverts into the web pages that they channel.
-Some free VPNs even track the internet activities of their users and sell that information on to marketers.
+Others sneakily inject adverts into the web pages that they channel.
+Some free VPNs even track the internet activities of their users and sell that information to marketers.
 This is ironic because one of the main selling points of VPNs is that they are supposed to protect your privacy on the web.

-How can I use split tunneling?
+What can I do with split tunneling?